MicrosoftDocs/Advertising/advertising/transaction-message/create-transaction-message.md

   </Result>
 ```

-The `Property` ID must match the ID of a property in your hotel feed file.
+The `Property` ID must match the ID of a property in your property feed file.
 The `Checkin` date must be within the 90-day advanced booking window, and `Nights` must be in the range 1 through 14.

 The `Baserate` specifies the cost of the entire length of stay and not the nightly room rate. <!--Some markets support including taxes and other fees in the base rate.
 If you include taxes and fees in the base rat, set the base rate's `all_inclusive` attribute to true.
 For restrictions, see ???. -->